Smart Health Web

 • a round or oval-shaped rash

-• Tell them if you have recently been in woods or green areas.
+• Tell them if you have lately been in woods or green areas.

 • What happens on your date

-• Your GP will ask about your symptoms and consider any known rashes or recent tick bites.
+• Your GP will ask about your symptoms and reflect any known rashes or recent tick bites.

-Lyme disease can be challenging to diagnose.
+Lyme disease can be stimulating to diagnose.
 This is because it has similar symptoms to other conditions.
-And also, there is not always a noticeable rash.
+Also, there is not always a noticeable rash.

-Two types of blood tests are available to help confirm or rule out Lyme disease.
-But these tests are not always accurate in the early stages of the disease.
-So you may need to be retested if you still have Lyme disease symptoms after a negative result.
+Two blood tests are obtainable to help settle or rule out Lyme disease.
+But, these tests are not always accurate in the initial stages of the disease.
+So, it may be essential to be retested if you still have Lyme disease symptoms after a negative result.

 Treatment From a GP

-If a GP thinks she might have Lyme disease, she will prescribe a course of antibiotics.
-The antibiotics you remain given will depend on your symptoms, but you may need to take them up to 28 days.
+If a GP thinks she has Lyme disease, she will commend a course of antibiotics.
+The antibiotics you last to be given will depend on your symptoms, but you may want to take them up to 28 days.

 Also read: Food For Pregnant Women